Power factor: Power factor correction of linear loads

 A high power factor is generally desirable in a power delivery system to reduce losses and improve voltage regulation at the load.
 Compensating elements near an electrical load will reduce the apparent power demand on the supply system.
 Power factor correction may be applied by an electric power transmission utility to improve the stability and efficiency of the network.
-Individual electrical customers who are charged by their utility for low power factor may install correction equipment to increase their power factor so as to reduce costs.
+Individual electrical customers who are charged by their utility for low power factor may install correction equipment to increase their power factor to reduce costs.

 Power factor correction brings the power factor of an AC power circuit closer to 1 by supplying or absorbing reactive power, adding capacitors or inductors that act to cancel the inductive or capacitive effects of the load, respectively.
 In the case of offsetting the inductive effect of motor loads, capacitors can be locally connected.
 These capacitors help to generate reactive power to meet the demand of the inductive loads.
-This will keep that reactive power from having to flow all the way from the utility generator to the load.
-In the electricity industry, inductors are said to consume reactive power and capacitors are said to supply it, even though reactive power is just energy moving back and forth on each AC cycle.
+This will keep that reactive power from having to flow from the utility generator to the load.
+In the electricity industry, inductors are said to consume reactive power, and capacitors are said to supply it, even though reactive power is just energy moving back and forth on each AC cycle.

 The reactive elements in power factor correction devices can create voltage fluctuations and harmonic noise when switched on or off.
 They will supply or sink reactive power regardless of whether there is a corresponding load operating nearby, increasing the system's no-load losses.
 In the worst case, reactive elements can interact with the system and with each other to create resonant conditions, resulting in system instability and severe overvoltage fluctuations.
 As such, reactive elements cannot simply be applied without engineering analysis.